-- 24.6(1) The department of workforce development and the department of economic development will jointly provide a program which consists of profiling claimants and providing reemployment services. - 24.6(2) Profiling is a systematic procedure used to identify claimants who, because of certain characteristics, are determined to be permanently separated and most likely to exhaust benefits.
-Such claimants may be referred to reemployment services. - 24.6(3) Reemployment services may include, but are not limited to, the following: - a.
+- a.
+Profiling is a systematic procedure used to identify claimants who, because of certain characteristics, are determined to be permanently separated and most likely to exhaust benefits.
+Such claimants may be referred to reemployment services. - b.
+The eligibility assessment program is used to accelerate the individual's return to work and systematically review the individual's efforts towards the same goal. - 24.6(3) Reemployment services and eligibility assessment may include, but are not limited to, the following: - a.
 An assessment of the claimant's aptitude, work history, and interest. - b.
 Employment counseling regarding reemployment approaches and plans. - c.
 Job search assistance and job placement services. - d.
 Labor market information. - e.
 Job search workshops or job clubs and referrals to employers. - f.
 Résumé preparation. - g.
 Other similar services. - 24.6(4) As part of the initial intake procedure, each claimant shall be required to provide the information necessary for profiling and evaluation of the likelihood of needing reemployment assistance. - 24.6(5) The referral of a claimant and the provision of reemployment services is subject to the availability of funding and limitations of the size of the classes. - 24.6(6) A claimant shall participate in reemployment services when referred by the department unless the claimant establishes justifiable cause for failure to participate or the claimant has previously completed such training or services.
-Failure by the claimant to participate without justifiable cause shall disqualify the claimant from the receipt of benefits until the claimant participates in the reemployment services. - a.
-Justifiable cause for failure to participate is an important and significant reason which a reasonable person would consider adequate justification in view of the paramount importance of reemployment to the claimant. - b.
-Reserved.
+Failure by the claimant to participate without justifiable cause shall disqualify the claimant from the receipt of benefits until the claimant participates in the reemployment services or eligibility assessment.
+The claimant shall contact the agency prior to the scheduled appointment or service to advise the department of the justifiable cause. - a.
+Justifiable cause for failure to participate is an important and significant reason which a reasonable person would consider adequate justification in view of the paramount importance of reemployment to the claimant.
+Justifiable cause includes when the claimant is scheduled for an employment interview, is verified return to work, or both prior to the scheduled appointment or service. - b.
+Reserved. - 24.6(7) Eligibility assessment procedure. - a.
+Before an individual has claimed five weeks of intrastate benefits, the workforce development center shall receive a computer-selected list of individuals claiming benefits within the target population for review. - b.
+No eligibility assessment will be performed on an individual unless monetary eligibility and nonmonetary eligibility are established.